cdl-geneseo/geneseo-dictionary/B/Beef.md

 # Beef

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beef

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 NN: Problem or conflict, used by minorities in NYC but by friends in Geneseo (though no convincingly suggested by example); &quot;you want beef, kid?&quot; S96 NN-No changeJ.Boselli, 2012: Despite being known and understood by 100% of participants, as of late the term has declined in popularity, as 80% of those surveyed were confused as to the context of the word.